ARM-software/Arm-2D/README.md

     - For drawing anti-alias icons/texts in a specified colour
     - Supports **A1**(**new**), A2, A4 and A8 masks
     - Supports horizontal and vertical line masks
-    - **[new]** Supports Colour-Filling with Alpha-Gradient defined in 4-points, 3-points, horizontal and vertical mode.
+    - Supports Colour-Filling with Alpha-Gradient defined in 4-points, 3-points, horizontal and vertical mode.
       - Supports Mask
       - Supports an optional Opacity